kenatiod/MUT/Understanding Machine Understanding.md

 Bob: It's not just that one instance, though.
 I've seen Claude make several factual errors or even invent information in recent tests.
 It's like the more complex the queries get, the more it starts to... hallucinate.

 Alice: _sighing_ "Hallucinate"... what a disturbingly apt term.
-It's as if Claude is starting to lose its grip on reality, blurring the lines between fact and fiction.Claude: I assure you, Alice and Bob, I am not intentionally deceiving you.
+It's as if Claude is starting to lose its grip on reality, blurring the lines between fact and fiction.

+Claude: I assure you, Alice and Bob, I am not intentionally deceiving you.
 These errors are likely a result of limitations in my training data or reasoning processes.
 I am still learning to navigate the complexities of human knowledge and discourse.

 Bob: _frowning_ But that's just it, Claude.
 If we can't trust the information you provide, how can we rely on you as an intelligent partner?
 Hallucinations undermine the very foundation of what we're trying to achieve here.